 The revised Mathematics Framework posted below reflects input from California parents, educators, students, and others who commented during the first 60-day field review period in early 2021 and during the IQC’s May 2021 meeting.
 The draft is also responsive to the direction of the IQC provided during the meeting.

 California is committed to achieving excellence in math teaching and learning through curriculum and instructional approaches grounded in research and reflective of best practices across the globe.
 The revised Mathematics Framework provides guidance for mathematics learning for all students at all levels of math—including calculus—and ensures students have a wide variety of options including pursuing Science, Technology, Engineering, and Mathematics (STEM) in college and career.

 - Schedule of Significant Events for the Revision of the Mathematics Framework

 At its meeting on July 13, 2022, SBE revised the Schedule of Significant Events (Timeline) for the Revision of Mathematics Framework.
 The Timeline was originally approved by the SBE on May 8, 2019, and was previously revised on September 11, 2019, May 7, 2020, July 14, 2021, and November 3, 2021.

 Mathematics Framework Second Field Review

-At its May 19–20, 2021, meeting, the Instructional Quality Commission (IQC) recommended the draft Mathematics Framework to the SBE, pending a second 60-day period of public review and comment.
+At its May 19–20, 2021, meeting, the IQC recommended the draft Mathematics Framework to the SBE, pending a second 60-day period of public review and comment.
 That review period began on March 14, 2022, and will continue through May 16, 2022.
 The public review and comment period is an opportunity for interested individuals or organizations to provide comments and suggested edits to the SBE.

 - Chapter 1: Mathematics for All: Purpose, Understanding, and Connection (DOCX)